ZGCDDoo/ZGCDDoo.github.io/software.md

 ## Snap packages

 snap packages are portable and self-contained linux packages.
-I have packaged the free continuous time Quantum Monte Carlo solver.
+I have packaged the free continuous time Quantum Monte Carlo solver that I have coded and used for a scientific article.
+This version is a toned down version (no optimizations nor parallelization) of my private Continous-time Quantum Monte Carlo Solver.
 - [ctint-science Snap](https://snapcraft.io/ctint-science)